googlefonts/fontquant/Lib/fontquant/README.md

 ### Stroke Contrast Ratio (`appearance/stroke_contrast_ratio`)

 Calculates the ratio of the stroke contrast, calculated in thinnest/thickest stroke.
 For now, the lowercase "o" is used for the calculation.
+TODO: Choose test letter based on primary_script

 _Return Value:_ Percentage expressed as float 0—1 (e.g. `0.5`)